-Though this is likely the first time a reinsurer is officially accepting data from a digital agronomy player as a basis for insurance products, Farmers Edge is not the first agtech startup getting into insurance.
+Though this is one of very few times an insurer is officially accepting data from a digital agronomy player as a basis for insurance products — Farmobile announced partnerships with Guy Carpenter and AmTrust Agriculture Insurance last year, Farmers Edge is not the first agtech startup getting into insurance.

-Last year Crop Pro Insurance, which is based in Des Moine, Iowa, received approval from the USDA to sell crop insurance, making it the newest player in a very small club of only 16 approved providers.
+Last year Crop Pro Insurance, a tech startup based in Des Moines, Iowa, received approval from the USDA to sell crop insurance, making it the newest player in a very small club of only 16 approved providers.

 As well as offering typical crop insurance coverage for weather, pests, flooding, and price fluctuations, Cro Pro, which claims to be the first VC-backed insurer to be approved to offer federally-backed policies, aims to promote agtech adoption through unique private, agtech insurance products.
 So, if a farmer decides to try a new biological yield enhancement product, for example, and purchases a policy on it from Crop Pro, the farmer can make a claim and recoup some of the investment if the product doesn’t work as the manufacturer forecasts.